-4 The defendants' interpretation of Section 1512(c)(2) is that given in Singleton and Hutcherson, both of which are unpublished.
+13 The Defendants' interpretation of Section 1512(c)(2) resembles the reading given in Singleton and Hutcherson, both of which are unpublished.
 As noted in the main text, no other court, at least in a reported opinion, appears to have adopted the nexus-to-tangible-evidence-or-a-tangible-object standard articulated in Singleton and Hutcherson.
 See United States v.
 De Bruhl-Daniels, 491 F.Supp.3d 237, 250-51 (S.D.
 Tex.
-2020) (identifying Singleton and Hutcherson as outliers from the "most popular-and increasingly prevalent-interpretation of § 1512(c)(2) [as] an unlimited d.
-Tools of Statutory Interpretation Do Not Support the Miller Court's Narrowed Interpretation.
+2020) (identifying Singleton and Hutcherson as outliers from the "most popular-and increasingly prevalent-interpretation of § 1512(c)(2) [as] an unlimited prohibition on obstructive behavior that extends beyond merely tampering with tangible items"); Ring, 628 F.Supp.2d at 225 n.18 (disagreeing with Singleton and Hutcherson but finding that the alleged conduct at issue in that case involved "some nexus to documents").
+No court of appeals has cited either case.